Qiyd81/2wd-rpi-ros2-autonomous-vehicle/README.md

 ## Software

 ### Software architecture (is this title redundant)
-Software used,
+Software used

-### Software setup/install
+### Software install
-how to download the code
+how to download and run the code

 ## Video